LG LFX25961AL refrigerator woes

 Several hours later:

 Mission accomplished!
-Before I boarded everything back up, I was unable to see any of the leak sealant, which is dyed red.
+Before I boarded everything back up, I was unable to see any of the leak sealant, which was dyed red.
 It must have been an extremely minor crack.
-This was actually 2 years ago and has been working fine for a while.
+This was actually 2 years ago and has been working fine.

 Alright so obviously this is water pressure.
 But it wasn’t any of the lines and it wasn’t the water filter.
 The ice tray wouldn’t fill up all the way and water would pour out really slowly.

-It was the bullet valve installed downstairs which probably corroded over.
-Also those are sometimes illegal due to local codes because of how often they fail.
+It was the saddle valve installed in the basement which probably corroded over.
+Those are sometimes illegal due to local codes, because of how often they fail.

-Turned off the bullet valve (I’ll replace it with a sharkbite later) and capped the end just in case.
+I turned off the saddle valve and capped the end just in case.
+I’ll replace it with a sharkbite later.

 Got some water line and ran it from the sink line instead, with this: https://www.amazon.com/gp/product/B01KIJZE0S